Gabin-85/Chalchimisterie/README.md

 # Me-llamo-dio
-This is a scool game written in python
+This is a school game written in python